 “I have another student who says that SIMTICS helped her pass her CCMA certification.
 She says she would replay the simulations in her head before answering questions,” says Nicole.
 “I now use SIMTICS for my weekly one-on-ones with my students.
 It has made clinical data a dream for me and gives me cumulative and quantitative data that I can use to guide instruction.
 I LOVE SIMTICS!!!!”

-According to SIMTICS CEO, Cherry Vanderbeke, the outcome that Nicole’s student experienced after learning with SIMTICS simulations is exactly the reason the company’s two surgeon founders developed the product.
+According to SIMTICS Customer Success Ambassador, Cherry Vanderbeke, the outcome that Nicole’s student experienced after learning with SIMTICS simulations is exactly the reason the company’s two surgeon founders developed the product.
 “It’s all about being better prepared as educated and skilled health practitioners,” says Cherry.
 “Providing unlimited practice opportunities and flipping the classroom in situations like this can create a learning environment that sees students blossom and flourish.”

 The SIMTICS simulations allow students to focus on learning the cognitive layer of the skills without the distractions or stress of juggling equipment and instruments, or being observed.
 The learner does not have to perform in front of others, or deal with classmates or real patients, and can take as much time as they need to come up to speed, so they are ready for labs and clinicals.